wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-cloudappdiscovery-security-and-privacy-considerations.md

 ### Data collected by the agent

-The information outlined in the list below is collected by the agent when a connection is made to a Web application.
+The information outlined in the list below is collected by the agent when a connection is made to a web site.
 The information is only collected for those applications that the administrator has configured for discovery. <br>
 You can edit the list of cloud apps that the agent monitors through the Cloud App Discovery blade in the Microsoft [Azure Management Portal](https://manage.windowsazure.cn), under **Settings**->**Data Collection**->**App Collection list**.
 For more details, see [Getting Started With Cloud App Discovery](http://social.technet.microsoft.com/wiki/contents/articles/30962.getting-started-with-cloud-app-discovery.aspx)
 <br>
 **Information Category**: User information <br>
 **Description**: <br>
-The Windows user name of the process that made a request to the target Web application (e.g.: DOMAIN\username) as well as the Windows Security Identifier (SID) of the user.
+The Windows user name of the process that made a request to the target web site (e.g.: DOMAIN\username) as well as the Windows Security Identifier (SID) of the user.

 **Information Category**: Process information <br>
 **Description**: <br>
-The name of the process that made the request to the target Web application (e.g.: “iexplore.exe”)
+The name of the process that made the request to the target web site (e.g.: “iexplore.exe”)

 **Information Category**: Machine information <br>
 **Description**: <br>